 IR: No, because if you took an adult’s body and just scaled it down, you wouldn’t have something that looked like a child’s body.
 For example, a small child’s head is much bigger relative to its body than an adult’s.
-The more important problem for me as a bike designer is that a child’s body doesn’t grow evenly.
-If you look at how children grow during their childhood, the body proportions do not remain the same.
-That means all Islabike frame sizes, as we go up through the range, have to be designed differently.
+A key challenge for me as a bike designer is that a child’s body doesn’t grow evenly.
+As children grow their body proportions change.
+That means all Islabike frame sizes need to be designed differently.

 So how do children grow?